Scientists Get Down And Dirty With DNA To Track Wild Pigs

 Williams spins down all the solids in the liquid sample, amplifies the DNA inside, and compares what she finds to 125 base pairs of mitochondrial DNA that could only belong to a pig.

-At the end, she gets an answer – "Yes, pigs were here," or "No, they weren't."
+At the end, she gets an answer: "Yes, pigs were here," or "No, they weren't."
 She then passes the results along to people like Brian Archuleta, a wildlife biologist with the U.S. Department of Agriculture's Animal and Plant Health Inspection Service in New Mexico.

 Archuleta has a goal for the new year: wild pig annihilation.